MelikaWorks/sharepoint-portal-workflow-case-study/portal-architecture/README.md

-# SharePoint Sites & Portals (Enterprise Intranet)
+# SharePoint Sites & Portals – Case Study

-This section documents the design and implementation of enterprise SharePoint Sites and Portals used as an organizational intranet.
+This section documents the design and implementation of **SharePoint Sites and Portals** used as organizational entry points for systems, reports, document management, and workflows.

-The solution focuses on site architecture, content management, permissions, and reporting capabilities built on SharePoint Server (On-Prem).
+The focus of this case study is on **SharePoint Sites / Portals only**.

-> Note: Project Server / PWA components are documented in a separate
+(Project Server / PWA is documented separately in another repository.)
-> repository and are intentionally excluded from this case study.

 ---

-## Scope of Implementation
+## Overview

-- Enterprise SharePoint portals
-- Departmental and functional sites
+Multiple SharePoint sites were designed and deployed to provide:

+- Centralized access to organizational systems
-- Centralized document management
+- Structured document archiving
-- Custom lists and reporting
+- Reporting and dashboards
-- Role-based access control
+- Controlled access based on roles and permissions
+- A unified portal experience for end users

+These sites served as the operational backbone for daily activities across different departments and factories.

 ---

 ## Key Capabilities

-- Centralized portal entry point for organizational systems
+- Custom SharePoint Home Pages
-- Structured site and subsite architecture
+- Structured site navigation and menus
-- Document libraries and custom lists
+- Document libraries for archiving and reporting
-- Group-based permissions and security trimming
-- Management and HR reporting via SharePoint lists
+- Custom lists for operational data
+- Permission management using SharePoint groups
+- Multi-site (sub-site) architecture

 ---

 ## Screenshots

-The `screenshots/` folder contains real screenshots captured from the production environment, organized as follows:
+The `screenshots/` folder contains images captured from the production environment.

-### 1. Portal Home & Navigation
-High-level portal pages and system entry points.

-### 2. Site Structure & Content Management
-Site contents, document libraries, lists, pages, and subsites.

-### 3. Permissions & Security
-User and group-based permission management, access inheritance, and security configuration.

-### 4. Reports & Custom Lists
+They demonstrate the actual structure, configuration, and usage of the portals.

+### Included Screenshots

+- **Portal Home Page**
+  Central entry point providing access to organizational systems and modules.

+- **Custom Lists (Operational Data)**
+  SharePoint lists used for structured data such as stations, capacities, and reference data.

+- **Site Navigation & Menu Structure**
+  Left navigation and site menus configured for ease of access and clarity.

+- **Document Archiving**
+  Libraries used for structured storage and archiving of documents.

+- **Reports Library**
-SharePoint-based reporting lists and management views.
+  Centralized storage of periodic and management reports.

-Screenshots are provided as execution evidence of the implemented solution.
+- **Sites & Sub-sites Overview**
+  Collection of sub-sites representing departments, projects, or functional areas.

+- **Permission Management**
+  Role-based access control using SharePoint groups and permission levels.

+Screenshots serve as **execution evidence**, especially where design-time access or historical configurations are no longer available.

 ---

+## Architecture Notes

+- SharePoint Server (On-Prem)
+- Persian language content (RTL)
+- Gregorian calendar configuration
+- Role-based access via SharePoint groups
+- Designed for multi-department and multi-factory usage

+---

+## Important Notes

+- Original environments were production systems.
+- All screenshots are real usage examples.
+- Sensitive data has been anonymized where necessary.
+- No executable code is included in this repository.
+- This repository focuses on **design, structure, and implementation evidence**.

+---

 ## Technologies Used

 - SharePoint Server (On-Prem)
-- SharePoint Sites & Subsites
+- SharePoint Sites & Sub-sites
 - SharePoint Lists & Libraries
-- Group-based Permission Model
+- Organizational Portals

+---

+## Status

+✅ Implemented
+✅ Used in production
+📌 Documented as a case study